Hukasx0/Hukasx0/README.md

 # About me
-### I am a young programmer who is mostly interested in: web development (Backend), cybersecurity and computer science concepts
+### I am a young programmer who is mostly interested in: web development (Fullstack), cybersecurity, artificial intelligence and computer science concepts

 ## Mostly familiar with
 <a href="https://www.rust-lang.org/">